NativeScript/nativescript-dev-bazel/README.md

 ## Contribution
 You are more than welcome to contribute to this project.
 Just clone the repo and you are ready to start.
+You can search for `# TODO` in the code for the places where we've identified something needs to be implemented/fixed.

 ## License